soli Deo gloria

 A comfortable living area offers a relaxing place to make conversation, play a board game or watch a favorite family show or movie.
 Enjoy the free Wi-fi and DVD collection provided.

-The fully equipped eat-in kitchen has all you need to prepare your family meals; this includes coffee maker, microwave and full size refrigerator.
-Please inquire about grocery pick up details and availability.
+The fully equipped eat-in kitchen has all you need to prepare your family meals; this includes coffee maker, crock pot, blender, microwave and full size refrigerator.

 A washer and dryer are available for your convenience (please bring laundry soap).